Like us on Facebook

 Tijana Radeska

-It was a sort of reality TV show for the basketball fans, and although said as a joke, it was called “Lakers vs. Lakers” by David Stern, then-NBA commissioner.
+It was a sort of reality TV show for basketball fans, and although said as a joke, it was called “Lakers vs. Lakers” by David Stern, then-NBA commissioner.
 The verbal accusations continued.
 Kobe was in a quite unenviable position as he was also recovering from a knee injury and he had his court hearings for which he sometimes had flights to Colorado during the day and was back for the game in the evening.
 In the meantime, the charges against him were dropped, but Shaq still criticized him for playing while he was supposed to dedicate himself to a full recovery.
 Bryant answered that he knew how to play guard and that Shaq should have focused on playing in the post.

-Even though Kobe was a reserve on the team, the Lakers don’t waste their money on just any school boy.
+Even though Kobe was a reserve on the team, the Lakers don’t waste their money on just any schoolboy.
 He was always pushed and encouraged to improve as a team player, so as soon as 1997 the team assigned him to play in the NBA Summer League.
 The next year he was voted as a starter in the All-Star Game.
 His career was moving too fast for Shaq, who was said to be envious of Kobe’s jersey sales.
 Then he started the rumor that Kobe was playing selfish basketball.

 It turned into mocking Kobe’s turnovers during the All-Star Game introductions, while Shaq claimed this was just friendly teasing between the two.
 Despite the growing jealousy and hostility between the two players, the Lakers won the first of three consecutive NBA championships.
 During the season 2000-01, Shaq was out of shape, which gave Kobe a reason to mock him back.
 But in fact, Kobe was more worried about the progress of the team because his own progress depended on it.

 Shaq’s and Kobe’s feud was marketing for the media.
 And while the two stars were actively followed as if they were the only players, nobody really cared what their hostility and the media’s attention to it did to the rest of the team.
-In fact, there is much analysis of what happened and how it happened, but the truth is whether it was just marketing or not, both players cared only for themselves, their careers, and both wanted to be number one in the sport.
+In fact, there is much analysis of what happened and how it happened, but the truth is whether it was just marketing or not, both players cared only for themselves and their careers, and both wanted to be number one in the sport.

 Tijana Radeska